Rich Landrum: Legal issues

 A jury convicted Landrum in June 1987 of (1) making and possessing an unregistered bomb, in violation of 26 U.S.C. §§ 5861(c), (d), (f), 5871, and (2) intercepting and disclosing the contents of wire communications, in violation of 18 U.S.C. § 2511(1)(a), (c).
 The conduct for which Landrum was convicted occurred during 1985 and 1986.
 Landrum wiretapped his ex-wife's phone and placed a bomb in the car of a man she was dating.

 Landrum was sentenced on September 17, 1987, and, as part of his sentence, the district court ordered him to pay restitution to several of his victims, including $1,432 to his ex-wife, Linda Landrum, and $5,483 to her insurer, Blue Cross/Blue Shield of Virginia, for the costs of Ms. Landrum's psychological counseling.

 Hearth business

 In 1998, Landrum switched gears entirely and entered the retail hardware business working for a local True Value Hardware in the Tri-Cities area.
 It was here that he started the hearth business (gas logs, fireplaces, gas log stoves, etc.) for the owner.
 The owner retired in 2000 and turned the hearth business over to Landrum.

 In May 2000, Landrum founded American Hearth and Home and has been the owner ever since.
-However, he has never lost touch with professional wrestling, as he makes personal appearances at wrestling shows and fanfests throughout Virginia and the Carolinas.
+However, he has never lost touch with professional wrestling, as he made personal appearances at wrestling shows and fanfests throughout Virginia and the Carolinas.
 "I love meeting and seeing the fans.
 They call me a ‘legend’, but I’m not sure I qualify for that," Landrum said.

+Death

+Rich Landrum died on August 14, 2023, at the age of 77.